Last Updated: May 23, 2014

 When you get a new iPhone--especially if it's your first iPhone--there are literally hundreds (maybe even thousands) of things to learn how to do.
 But you need to start somewhere, and that somewhere ought to be the basics.
-Read on for suggestions and instructions on the first 9 things you should do when you get a new iPhone (and a 10th if the iPhone isn't for you, but is for your child).
+Read on for suggestions and instructions on the first 9 things you should do when you get a new iPhone (and a 10th if the iPhone is for your child, not for you).
 Though these tips only scratch the surface of what you can do with an iPhone, they'll start you on your path to becoming an iPhone pro.

 2. Install iTunes

 When it comes to the iPhone, iTunes is much more than just the program that stores and plays your music.
 It's also the tool that lets you add and remove music, video, photos, apps, and more from your iPhone.
 It's also where a number of settings related to what goes on your iPhone live.
 Needless to say, it's pretty crucial to using your iPhone.

 If you want to use the iTunes Store or the App Store--and you must, right?
 Why would you get an iPhone if you didn't want to take advantage of its hundreds of thousands of amazing apps?--you need an Apple ID (aka an iTunes account).
-This free account not only lets you buy music, movies, apps, and more at iTunes, it's also the account you use for other useful features like iCloud, Find My iPhone, FaceTime, and many other awesome technologies on the iPhone.
+This free account not only lets you buy music, movies, apps, and more at iTunes, it's also the account you use for other useful features like iMessage, iCloud, Find My iPhone, FaceTime, and many other awesome technologies on the iPhone.
 Having an Apple ID isn't technically a requirement, but I think it's essential.